torsday/notebook/languages/javascript.md

 ```

-## FOR / IN LOOP – used for iterating through hashes or arrays (kind of like Ruby's .each)
+## for / in Loop – Used for Iterating Through Hashes or Arrays (kind of Like Ruby's .each)

 ```js
 for (var x in object) {